-DIGITAL

-LEADERSHIP
+DIGITAL LEADERSHIP

-With an e-business

-we are a true digital

-company and use our
+With an e-business share above 50%, we are a true digital company and use our platform, including webshop, website and digital marketing, to support a personalised customer experience.

-platform, including web-

-shop, website and digital

-marketing, to support a

-personalised customer

-We assume digital
+We assume digital leadership and drive business development in collaboration with our digital partners.

+We use the digital